codeclb/.github/profile/README.md

 ## 🧠 Why This Model Works

-This program is based on real mentorship programs I ran at **Salomon Brothers, Citigroup, EZOPS, RiskFocus, and Ness**.
+This program is based on real mentorship programs run at **EZOPS, RiskFocus, and Ness**.

 In those environments we:

 * Took engineers with **0–2 years experience**
 * Invested **3–5 months of structured training**
-* Made them **fully billable in real client environments**
+* Developed them into **fully billable, client-ready engineers**

-This wasn’t resume prep—it was about getting people to the point where they could **actually deliver**.
+This wasn’t resume coaching.

+It produced engineers who could **actually deliver in real environments**.

 ---